poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

         except:
            print ("Error: unable to start thread")

 The `'subprocess.run()'`function is compatible with Python 3.5+.
-If the backward compatybility is needed, replace it with `'subprocess.call'` method and adjust accordingly.
+If the backward compatibility is needed, replace it with `'subprocess.call'` method and adjust accordingly.

-The launch script should be convinient in use and easy to reconfigure again.
+The launch script should be convenient in use and easy to reconfigure again.
 The proper preparation of it now, can help saving time in the future.
 We can define there the logging credentials, the project paths (from `'sys.argv[...]'` or `'os.getcwd()'`), set the parameters for the debugging purposes, mock the testing xml file and many more.
 Whichever parameters are used, the script testing itself should be fast and effortless.
 The proper preparation of it now, can help saving time in the future.

 In case of manually testing the larger applications, it would be a good practise to introduce the unique names (consequently, different commands) for each client.
 In case of any errors, it will be easier to find the client that caused it.